Erudite885/shared_places/README.md

 In webpack.config.js the devServer option content base is not availabe for webpack-dev-server version 5+

-Add your API Key to the google script.
+Add your API Key to the script.